Ndamulelo15/CybersecurityChatbotPOE2/README.md

 Ndamulelo Tshivhula

 ---

 # License

-This project is for educational purposes.
+This project is for educational purposes teaching people about cybersecurity.